Tom94/tclaude/README.md

 # tai — Terminal AI (Claude only)

-**tai** is a complete implementation of Claude in the terminal.
+**tai** aims to be a complete implementation of Claude in the terminal.

+Current features:
 - Interactive chat with resumable sessions and auto-naming
 - Extended thinking
-- Files (upload, analyze, read, write, etc.)
+- Files (upload, analyze, summarize w/ citations, etc.)
+  - Images and PDFs are natively supported
+  - Other files are analyzed by server-side code execution
-- Server-side web search, code execution, and MCP
+- Server-side web search and code execution
 - Custom tools
 - Automated caching (much lower cost!)

+Planned features:
+- Server- and client-side MCP
+- Download of code-generated files

+Unplanned:
+- Batch messages API

 ## Why use tai?